mesnitu/EasyPopulate-4.0/README.md

  - [ ]  Check for duplicated ISBN
  - [ ]  Improve the GD functionality
  - [ ]  Use the proper $zco_notifiers to be able to export using EP4 Filters.
- - [ ]  When all set, simplify the readme file
+ - [ ]  When all set, simplify the read me file